 Instructions

-- Punch risen dough down and divide into 12 equal pieces.
-Shape each piece into a bun shape and place on parchment paper-lined baking sheets. (space buns about 4 in)
+- Punch risen dough down and divide into 12 equal portions.
+Roll each portion into a round bun and place each bun 4 inches apart on prepared sheet pans.

-- Brush buns with beaten egg white and sprinkle with sesame seeds.
-Bake hamburger buns at 375F 18-20 minutes, or until golden-brown.
-Cool on a wire cooling rack.
+- Brush buns with beaten egg white mixture and sprinkle with sesame seeds.
+Bake hamburger buns at 375F 18-25 minutes until golden-brown.

 Notes